Planning Your Trip

 Find the best area to stay on Kauai with our recommendations for the island’s best hotels.

 Short of a cruise ship, the Kauai Airport is the only gateway onto the island.
 It is located in the city of Lihue on the east side of Kauai.
-Hawaiian Airlines is the oldest airline that specializes in Kauai travel, but Southwest Airlines has recently been added to the mix, causing ticket prices to become more competitive.
+With more than 90 years of unbroken service, Hawaiian Airlines is the oldest airline that specializes in Kauai travel.
+However, Southwest Airlines has recently been added to the mix, causing ticket prices to become more competitive.
 While Hawaiian Airlines provides daily flights both from the mainland and inter-island, Southwest is currently offering flights only on select days.

 Culture and Customs